Factbox: Global oil, gas producers cut spending after crude price crash

 It said the oil price fall might jeopardize a plan to sell $1 billion in assets to refill its coffers, raising the risk the group’s lenders could become reluctant to approve loans essential to shoring up its future.

-Wintershall Dea said it would cut 2020 investment by a fifth to 1.2 billion to 1.5 billion euros ($1.3 billion to $1.7 billion) and suspend its dividend until further notice.
+Woodside Petroleum, Australia’s top independent gas producer, said it would halve its total spending for 2020 to $2.4 billion, including cutting investment spending by 60% to around $1.8 billion.

-Reporting by Ron Bousso, Sonali Paul, Shadia Nasralla, Nerijus Adomaitis; Editing by Jason Neely, Kirsten Donovan and Ken Ferris
+Reporting by Ron Bousso, Sonali Paul, Shadia Nasralla, Nerijus Adomaitis; Editing by Kirsten Donovan, Ken Ferris & Aditya Soni